 Determining whether or not you are spending enough money on cybersecurity can be difficult as there is no way to quantify the financial loss from a cyber attack until after it has occurred.
 That said, using data to show the ROI on cybersecurity investments illustrates how effectively money is being spent.
 Showing the return on investment will influence your board’s cybersecurity budget allocation and ensure that spending is done in a way that sustains your security capabilities.

-New business prospects provide opportunity for growth, but can also introduce additional cyber risk.
+New business prospects provide an opportunity for growth, but can also introduce additional cyber risk.
 Showing the board that you are doing your due diligence when it comes to identifying potential business opportunities is crucial.
-You should be vetting all prospects to evaluate the general risk they pose to you organization.
-Additionally, be sure to highlight the processes you have in place to monitor your current partners' risk.
+You should be vetting all prospects to evaluate the general risk they pose to your organization.
+Additionally, be sure to highlight the processes you have in place to monitor your current partners’ risk.

 When presenting, it is important to explain cybersecurity matters in a way that both makes sense to and benefits the board.